zenml-io/zenml/docs/book/artifacts.md

     TYPE_NAME = "DataArtifact"
 ```

-Using this approach, **ZenML** now supports the following list of categories:
+Using this approach, **ZenML** currently supports the following list of categories:

 - `DataArtifact`
 - `ModelArtifact`